 - The first week after a loss is the time for funerals and memorial services.
 God has given us the emotion of shock, and in many ways, the numbness allows us to function and take care of these ceremonies and activities.
 Once shock wears off, parents may collapse and endure periods where they simply cannot handle even daily routine.

 - Once the shock wears off, people often look for ways to start over or regain control of life.
 Encourage them to make significant decisions slowly.
-They might look at moving their home, adopting a child, changing jobs, divorce, etc… These are often desperate attempts to control life or push away the grief.
+They might look at moving their home, adopting a child, changing jobs, divorce, etc. These are often desperate attempts to control life or push away the grief.

-- Pay attention for when parents are unable to take care of routine responsibilities such as paying bills and sorting mail, responding to health insurance requests for information, or going to work, etc… Ask permission to help with some of these responsibilities as necessary.
+- Pay attention for when parents are unable to take care of routine responsibilities such as paying bills and sorting mail, responding to health insurance requests for information, or going to work, etc. Ask permission to help with some of these responsibilities as necessary.

 Remember, the goal of the bereavement process is not to leave grief behind.
 The lost loved one will never disappear.
-The goal of the journey is allow the parents to become functional grievers.
+The goal of the journey is to allow the parents to become functional grievers.